 She didn’t start with the intent of being a leader.
 It was her desire to influence people’s view of food and their choice of what to eat that led to it as an emerging position and allowed her to make the difference she has been able to make.

 Influencing the coming generations and how they perceive food will affect many modern issues including climate change and obesity.
-Stephanie believes that obesity solved by calorie management and powdered food.
+Stephanie believes that obesity is not solved by calorie management and powdered food.
 She believes it will be easier to overcome once we rediscover the joy of growing and cooking great produce as an alternative to convenient food that really doesn’t have the same taste, texture and quality of nourishment.

 The Cook’s Companion was intended as a complete education in produce, cooking and having confidence in being able to do that.
 And it has been a huge success in helping to achieve just that.
 It wasn’t written to make money.
 It was written to help people.
 That it had also been a commercial success shows the value of doing something good to help others and doing it very well.